semgrep/semgrep-docs/docs/support.md

 ## Status page

 The [Semgrep status page](https://status.semgrep.dev/) enables users to subscribe to notifications whenever an incident is created, updated, or resolved.
-Check our status page to see any current or past service incidents or to review historical uptime.
+Check the status page to see any current or past service incidents or to review historical uptime.